morel-g/morel-g.github.io/_posts/2024-03-25-diffusion-models-from-an-equilibrium-perspective.md

 $$\partial_t p + \mathbf{v} \nabla_{\mathbf{x}} p - \mathbf{x} \nabla_{\mathbf{v}} p = \nabla_{\mathbf{v}} \cdot (\mathbf{v}p + \nabla_{\mathbf{v}} p), \tag{16}$$

 where $x, v \in \mathbb{R}^d$ are the space and velocity variables respectively.
 Using this equation for generative modeling is the approach followed in [[13](#ref13)] (they also introduce some additional parameters which does not change the general behavior of the probability density function compare to (16)<!--ref-->).
-The derivation of the generative method in the non-homogeneous case is close to the presentation given above for diffusion models.
-One of the principal change is the construction of new particular solutions to the equation see [[13](#ref13)] for details.
+The derivation of the generative method in the non-homogeneous case is close to the presentation given above for diffusion models see [[13](#ref13)] for details.

-For practical applications, one of the main distinction with diffusion models is that the data are now represented in the space variables while the network is learning $\nabla_{v} \log p$.
+For practical applications, one of the main distinction with classical diffusion models is that the data are now represented in the space variables while the network is learning $\nabla_{v} \log p$.
 The gradient is therefore taken with respect to the velocity and not the space (i.e. data) variables.
-It can help as in practice the distribution function may be smoother with respect to the $v$ than $x$ (and in fact the spatial gradient can be ill-defined for $t=0$).
+It can help as in practice the distribution function may be smoother with respect to the $v$ than $x$ (and in fact the spatial gradient may be ill-defined for $t=0$).

 Back to our equilibrium perspective, let's now look at some research papers which study the convergence of the non-homogeneous Fokker-Planck equation (16)<!--ref-->.
 In fact this equation also converges toward a Gaussian equilibrium both in space and velocity